autarch/blog.urth.org/content/posts/2009-02-15-moose-book-well-sort-of.md

 _Re: Manual + Cookbook._ As a first pass, I only included the Manual::*
 sections, but nothing precludes me of adding the cookbook pods in the next
 edition.
-Or anyone else, for what matters: the recipe is now <a href="http://github.com/yanick/pod-manual/blob/d6be8bddb9e1e085a569a97b01daee44015b9d7a/examples/moose.pl" rel="nofollow">available on Github</a>.
+Or anyone else, for what matters: the recipe is now [available on Github](http://github.com/yanick/pod-manual/blob/d6be8bddb9e1e085a569a97b01daee44015b9d7a/examples/moose.pl).

 _Re: making manual creation a part of the distribution process._ Ah, you
 anticipated my true end-goal. :-) Pod::Manual is still a very young and rough